MicrosoftDocs/SupportArticles-docs/Teams/meetings/external-participants-join-meeting-blocked.md

 This behavior occurs because of the settings that control anonymous join and external access.

-- If an external participant isn't signed in with a Teams work or school account and tries to join the meeting (as an anonymous user),, they receive the message in one of the following situations:
+- If an external participant isn't signed in with a Teams work or school account and tries to join the meeting (as an anonymous user), they receive the message in one of the following situations:

   - The organization meeting setting [Anonymous users can join a meeting](/microsoftteams/meeting-settings-in-teams#using-the-microsoft-teams-admin-center-to-configure-organization-wide-policy) is turned off.
 If this setting is turned off, anonymous users can't join meetings that are organized by any users in your organization.
   - The organization meeting setting [Anonymous users can join a meeting](/microsoftteams/meeting-settings-in-teams#using-the-microsoft-teams-admin-center-to-configure-organization-wide-policy) is turned on.
 However, in the meeting policies that are assigned to the meeting organizer, the [Let anonymous people join a meeting](/microsoftteams/meeting-policies-participants-and-guests?WT.mc_id=TeamsAdminCenterCSH#let-anonymous-people-join-a-meeting) setting is turned off.
 This prevents anonymous users from joining meetings that are scheduled by that organizer.